 Ideas to Cut Your Fast Food Budget

 I’ve been following Jordan Page from the website FunCheaporFree.com.
 She’s got 8 kids and she’s got tons of great videos and Instagram stories about home cooking, freezer meals, and food prep.
 With a family that large, you kind of have to get organized and it would break the bank to take 10 people out for even fast food on a regular basis.
+She has several programs and planners to help you with meal planning and budgeting.
+Check it out.

 I recently discovered Jamba Juice.
 It’s delicious and pretty healthy, but yikes!
 It’s like $7 for a smoothie or a yogurt bowl.
 I love it, but I generally save that for a special once a week treat.
 Same thing for Starbucks.
 I can see why people develop that habit!
 I’m not a huge coffee person, like most people, but their oatmeal is to die for.
 Again, special treat, but not a daily indulgence.